jjjjj/jjjjj/README.md

 <!--
 **jjjjj/jjjjj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+if you see this send me an email at jonas@hitalick.de

 --!>

 i need to return some videotapes, because it all will crash and burn in the end and theres nothing we can do to change the outcome, so i really do need to return them to avoid paying additional rent fees!